-The Faust implementation supports near-field correction (NFC) up to fifth-order (this can be extended, if needed), level and distance compensation, and phase-matched bandsplitting filters for two-band decoding.
+The Faust implementation supports near-field correction (NFC) up to sixth-order (this can be extended, if needed), level and distance compensation, and phase-matched bandsplitting filters for two-band decoding.
 Three decoder topologies are supported, single band, single-matrix with shelf filters, and dual-matrix (Vienna).
 In the two-band decoders, the crossover frequency and low/high frequency balance can be adjusted interactively.

 The toolbox supports all of the normalization and channel order conventions that we are aware of at the time of this writing.
 [10,11].
 Two mixed-order schemes are supported, the one used in AMB files and the newer one proposed by Chris Travis that is used in the preset files that are included with AmbDec.

 Speaker locations and names can be specified in CSV files, although

 most users specify them directly in a top-level 'run-' file, using the

 ambi_spkr_array().
 There is also code to read them

 To use the code you will need to start MATLAB, set the working directory to the where you installed the toolbox, and then run the initialization script.